-- (6) Class VII counties One Appraiser IV, four Appraisers III, one Appraiser II, and two Appraisers I; - (7) Class VIII counties Two Appraisers IV, eight Appraisers III, five Appraisers II, and five Appraisers I. - (d) The establishment of minimum staff requirements shall not preclude any county from employing additional appraisers in order to carry out this part. - (e)(1) As used in this subsection, the term "county civil service system" means any county civil service system, county merit system, county personnel plan or policy, or stated rules of work. - (2) The county governing authority shall be authorized, in its discretion and upon adoption of the appropriate resolution or ordinance, to provide that staff and employees of the county board of tax assessors shall be positions of employment covered by the county civil service system.
+- (1) As used in this subsection, the term "county civil service system" means any county civil service system, county merit system, county personnel plan or policy, or stated rules of work. - (2) The county governing authority shall be authorized, in its discretion and upon adoption of the appropriate resolution or ordinance, to provide that staff and employees of the county board of tax assessors shall be positions of employment covered by the county civil service system.
 Following the adoption of such ordinance or resolution, the county board of tax assessors may hire and manage such employees, but only in compliance with the county civil service system.
 The failure of the county board of tax assessors to comply with the requirements of such system shall be grounds for removal of one or more members of the county board of tax assessors pursuant to subsection (b) of Code Section 48-5-295.

-48-5-263.
-Qualifications, duties, and compensation of appraisers.
+§ 48-5-263.
+Qualifications, duties, and compensation of appraisers

+(a) Qualifications.

+(1) The commissioner shall establish, and the Department of Administrative Services may review, the qualifications and rate of compensation for each appraiser grade.
-- (a) Qualifications. - (1) The commissioner shall establish, and the State Personnel Administration may review, the qualifications and rate of compensation for each appraiser grade. - (2) Each appraiser shall, before his employment, obtain a satisfactory grade, as determined by the commissioner, on an examination prepared by the commissioner and an institution of higher education in this state. - (b) Duties.
-Each member of the county property appraisal staff shall: - (1) Make appraisals of the fair market value of all taxable property in the county other than property returned directly to the commissioner: - (2) Maintain all tax records and maps for the county in a current condition.
-This duty shall include, but not be limited to, the mapping, platting, cataloging, and indexing of all real and personal property in the county;

-- (3) Prepare annual assessments on all taxable property appraised in the county and submit the assessments for approval to the county board of tax assessors; - (4) Prepare annual appraisals on all tax-exempt property in the county and submit the appraisals to the county board of tax assessors; - (5) Prepare and mail assessment notices after the county board of tax assessors has determined the final assessments; - (6) Attend hearings of the county board of equalization and provide information to the board regarding the valuation and assessments approved by the county board of tax assessors on those properties concerning which appeals have been made to the county board of equalization; - (7) Provide information to the department as needed by the department and in the form requested by the department; - (8) Attend the standard approved training courses as directed by the commissioner for all minimum county property appraisal staffs; - (9) Compile sales ratio data and furnish the data to the commissioner as directed by the commissioner; - (10) Comply with the rules and regulations for staff duties established by the commissioner; and - (11) Inspect mobile homes located in the county to determine if the proper decal is attached to and displayed on the mobile home by the owner as provided by law; notify the residents of those mobile homes to which a decal is not attached of the provisions of Code Sections 48-5-492 and 48-5-493; and furnish to the tax collector or tax commissioner a periodic list of those mobile homes to which a decal is not attached. - (c) Compensation.
+- (2) Each appraiser shall, before his or her employment, obtain a satisfactory grade, as determined by the commissioner, on an examination prepared by the commissioner and an institution of higher education in this state. - (b) Duties.
+Each member of the county property appraisal staff shall: - (1) Make appraisals of the fair market value of all taxable property in the county other than property returned directly to the commissioner; - (2) Maintain all tax records and maps for the county in a current condition.
+This duty shall include, but not be limited to, the mapping, platting, cataloging, and indexing of all real and personal property in the county; - (3) Prepare annual assessments on all taxable property appraised in the county and submit the assessments for approval to the county board of tax assessors; - (4) Prepare annual appraisals on all tax-exempt property in the county and submit the appraisals to the county board of tax assessors; - (5) Prepare and mail assessment notices after the county board of tax assessors has determined the final assessments; - (6) Attend hearings of the county board of equalization and provide information to the board regarding the valuation and assessments approved by the county board of tax assessors on those properties concerning which appeals have been made to the county board of equalization; - (7) Provide information to the department as needed by the department and in the form requested by the department; - (8) Attend the standard approved training courses as directed by the commissioner for all minimum county property appraisal staffs; - (9) Compile sales ratio data and furnish the data to the commissioner as directed by the commissioner; - (10) Comply with the rules and regulations for staff duties established by the commissioner; and - (11) In counties that elect to require decals pursuant to Code Section 48-5-492, inspect mobile homes located in the county to determine if the proper decal is attached to and displayed on the mobile home by the owner as provided by law; notify the residents of those mobile homes to which a decal is not attached of the provisions of Code Sections 48-5-492 and 48-5-493; and furnish to the tax collector or tax commissioner a periodic list of those mobile homes to which a decal is not attached. - (c) Compensation.
 Staff appraisers shall be paid from county funds.
 The rates of compensation established by the commissioner shall not preclude any county from paying a higher rate of compensation to any appraiser grade.